copyrite/LwotcMinimalText/XComGame.md

 * Abilities that refund action points, like Implacable and Hit and Run, will not work during Battlelord.

 ## Biggest Booms
-Your grenades and standard rockets can crit.
-Their crit chance is 50% and crit damage is +3.
+Your grenades and standard rockets have 50% chance to crit.
+Their crit damage is 3.
 * +1 to damage-per-turn effects from grenade crits.
 * The critical chance provided by Biggest Booms cannot be modified in any way.

 ## Blademaster
-+1 to melee damage. +10 Aim to melee attacks.
++1 to melee damage. +10 Aim with melee attacks.

 ## Bladestorm
-You automatically reaction attack with your melee weapon on enemy turns.
-Bladestorm triggers against enemies that enter, exit or attack from melee range.
+You will reaction attack with your {% BOUND_WEAPON_NAME %} enemies that enter, exit or attack from melee range on enemy turns.
 * Will not trigger if you are concealed.
-* Impairments?
+* TODO: Impairments?

 ## Blinding Protocol
-Use your GREMLIN to disorient a non-robotic enemy and all other enemies in a {% BLINDING_PROTOCOL_RADIUS %} tile radius around it.
+Use your GREMLIN to disorient a non-robotic enemy and other non-robotic enemies in a {% BLINDING_PROTOCOL_RADIUS %} tile radius around it.
 * Squadsight targeting with line of sight required.
-* {% 1AP ET %}
+* {% AP1 ET %}
 * {% COOLDOWN %}

 ## Blood Trail
-+2 to ranged attack damage against targets that have taken damage after the start of their turn.
-Ignore 40 Dodge of targets that have taken damage after the start of their turn.
++2 to ranged attack damage and ignore 40 dodge of targets that have taken damage after the start of their turn.

 ## Bluescreen Bombs
-Your Flashbangs disorient robotic enemies and apply -{% BLUESCREEN_BOMBS_HACK %} Hack Defense.
+Your Flashbangs disorient robotic enemies and apply -{% BLUESCREEN_BOMBS_HACK %} Hack Defense on hit.
+* TODO: Duration?

 ## Bluescreen Knives
 +2 Pierce with throwing knives.
 Your throwing knife attacks disorient robotic units on hit.

 ## Body Shield
-Debuff an enemy to have -20 Aim against you and -50 Crit against you.
+Give an enemy in sight -20 aim against you and -50 crit against you.
-* Free action
+* {% AP0 %}
 * {% COOLDOWN %}
+* TODO: Duration?

 ## Bombard
-Launch the BIT to any visible location where it releases a powerful explosive blast.
-Advanced BITs do more damage.
-* 1 action.
-Does not end turn.
+Deal damage to all units in a {% BOMBARD_RADIUS_TILES %} tile radius around a tile seen by the squad.
+* {% AP1 NTE %}
 * Squadsight targeting with no line of sight required.
 * Damage improves with BIT tier.